- Discover CRC

 The Overall Strategy of the Toronto Atmospheric Fund

-The Toronto Atmospheric Fund (TAF) was established in 1991 to promote global climate stabilization through financing local projects that work towards that end.
+In 1991, the TAF was established to promote global climate stabilization through financing local projects that work towards that end.
 TAF’s mandate is to promote:

-global climate stabilization through the reduction of greenhouse gas emissions such as carbon dioxide and methane,
+1. global climate stabilization through the reduction of greenhouse gas emissions such as carbon dioxide and methane;

-public understanding of global warming and its implications for the urban environment,
+4. public understanding of global warming and its implications for the urban environment;

-"Carbon sinks" such as Toronto's urban forest that absorbs carbon dioxide from the air,
+5. "carbon sinks" such as Toronto's urban forest that absorbs carbon dioxide from the air;

 TAF's stated priorities for the period 2003-2006 are in the areas of: